linode/docs/docs/guides/development/python/get-started-with-bokeh-and-python-data-visualizations/index.md

 ## Conclusion

 This guide highlights a few of Bokeh's features.
-However, there are many more visualization tools provided by Bokeh that you can discover by view the [Bokeh gallery](https://docs.bokeh.org/en/latest/docs/gallery.html).
+However, there are many more visualization tools provided by Bokeh that you can discover by viewing the [Bokeh gallery](https://docs.bokeh.org/en/latest/docs/gallery.html).
 If you use Jupyter Notebook to create your Python code, explore the [Binder live tutorials](https://mybinder.org/v2/gh/bokeh/bokeh-notebooks/master?filepath=tutorial%2F00%20-%20Introduction%20and%20Setup.ipynb) to learn more.

 Bokeh is a unique plotting tool that definitely deserves a place in your toolbox.
-It's also not a replacement for Matplotlib, which is more of a general purpose tool.
-It also does not replace or [seaborn](https://seaborn.pydata.org/), which is often used for machine learning output.
+It's also not a replacement for Matplotlib, which is more of a general-purpose tool.
+It also does not replace [seaborn](https://seaborn.pydata.org/), which is often used for machine learning output.
 This is the tool to use when you need to create graphical output to explain the abstractions of your latest code.
-With Bokeh, the output will look great and provide interesting user interactivity tools.
+With Bokeh, the output looks great and provide interesting user interactivity tools.